How I, An Incredibly Anxious Traveller, Solo Travelled Through Bulgaria

 So what was Bulgaria like?

 Sofia is nice, Bulgaria is nice.
-Sofia is so much bigger than expected, and Bulgaria even more so.
-Sofia did have Soviet architecture, and Orthodox churches, but it also had very Cuban-esque run down architecture, and a handful of western shops and then a lot of random other shops.
-It had a lot of greenspace, and a lot of people, but not a TON of tourists (at least not English-speakers).
+The city is so much bigger than expected, and Bulgaria even more so.
+Sofia did have Soviet architecture, and Orthodox churches.
+It had a lot of greenspace and a lot of people, but not a ton of tourists (at least not English-speakers).
 There are mountains everywhere, and it was warmer than expected.
-Not everyone speaks English, in all the touristy areas they’ll try, or they’ll do what they can to make it work.
-I found that people, generally, weren’t super friendly like I’m used to, people don’t smile at you in the street if you don’t smile first, and check-out workers are generally in a bad mood (but who can blame them).
+Not everyone speaks English.
+In all the touristy areas they’ll try, or they’ll do what they can to make it work.
+I found that people, generally, weren’t super friendly like I’m used to.
+People don’t smile at you in the street if you don’t smile first, and check-out workers are generally in a bad mood (but who can blame them).

 Don’t drive in Bulgaria if you are not a confident driver.
 I have anxiety problems, yes, but I’m a good driver.
-I am a bit of a risky driver, but I’m a good driver, and those are the two things (it turns out) that you need in order to not die or crash while driving in Bulgaria.
-Highways are lawless, you need to know how to use them, and you need to simultaneously be both an aggressive and defensive driver.
-It was actually kind of perfect for my driving style.
-There are tons of beautiful views everywhere, and tons of wild drivers doing weird things too, which constantly made me want to have someone in the passenger seat.
+I am a bit of a risky driver, but I’m a good driver.
+Those are the two things that you need in order to not die or crash while driving in Bulgaria.
+Highways are lawless, you need to know how to use them.
+There are tons of beautiful views everywhere, and tons of wild drivers doing weird things too which constantly made me want to have someone in the passenger seat.
 I saw one driving reading a book over the steering wheel.
 I’m serious.

 Have you solo travelled?
 Are you an anxious traveller?
 Have you put the two together yet?
 Talk with me about it in the comments!